tlswg/tls13-spec/draft-ietf-tls-tls13.md

 refer to the standard, and it uses "DSS" in the code point definitions for historical continuity.

-In stream cipher encryption, the plaintext is exclusive-ORed with an identical amount of output generated from a cryptographically secure keyed pseudorandom number generator.

-In block cipher encryption, every block of plaintext encrypts to a block of ciphertext.
-All block cipher encryption is done in CBC (Cipher Block Chaining) mode, and all items that are block-ciphered will be an exact multiple of the cipher block length.

 In AEAD encryption, the plaintext is simultaneously encrypted and integrity protected.
-The input may be of any length, and aead- ciphered output is generally larger than the input in order to accommodate the integrity check value.
+The input may be of any length, and aead-ciphered output is generally larger than the input in order to accommodate the integrity check value.

 In the following example

-       stream-ciphered struct {
+       aead-ciphered struct {
            uint8 field1;
            uint8 field2;
            digitally-signed opaque {